lyft/presto-gateway/README.md

 ```

 ### Update a global property
-Specify all fields in the body, which will overwrite the existing global properties.
+Specify all columns in the body, which will overwrite properties for the global property with that specific name.
 ```$xslt
 curl -X POST http://localhost:8080/presto/globalproperty/update \
  -d '{